microsoft/vscode-edge-devtools/README.md

 * Debug configurations for launching Microsoft Edge browser in remote-debugging mode and auto attaching the tools,
 * Side Bar view for listing all the debuggable targets, including tabs, extensions, service workers, etc.
 * Fully featured Elements and Network tool with views for HTML, CSS, accessibility and more.
-* Screen-casting feature to allow you to see your page without leaving VS Code.
+* Screen-casting feature to allow you to see your page without leaving Visual Studio Code.
 * Go directly to the line/column for source files in your workspace when clicking on a link or CSS rule inside the Elements tool.
 * Auto attach the Microsoft Edge Tools when you start debugging with the [Debugger for Microsoft Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) extension.
 * Debug using a windowed or headless version of the Microsoft Edge Browser